 In the IFRS balance sheet, investments are for the main part reported at fair value, and for a small part at amortised cost.
 In the Solvency II balance sheet, investments are reported at market value.
 There are no significant valuation differences between IFRS and Solvency II for investments as fair value generally equals market value.
-Presentation differences of EUR 997 million as at 31 December 2020 are caused by the presentation of accrued interest as part of the investments, instead of a separate presentation as accrual under IFRS.
-Solvency II requires accrued interest to be presented as part of the investments ('dirty market value') and not separately as other assets as in the 2020 Annual Report of NN Leven ('clean market value').
+Presentation differences of EUR 948 million as at 31 December 2021 are caused by the presentation of accrued interest as part of the investments, instead of a separate presentation as accrual under IFRS.
+Solvency II requires accrued interest to be presented as part of the investments ('dirty market value') where in the 2021 Annual Report of NN Leven ('clean market value') they are reported as other assets.

-Valuation differences between IFRS and Solvency II represents the difference between amortised cost and market value of EUR 72 million as at 31 December 2020.
+Valuation differences between IFRS and Solvency II represents the difference between amortised cost and market value of EUR 68 million as at 31 December 2021.

-Differences due to a different scope of consolidation amounted to EUR -2,476 million as at 31 December 2020.
+Differences due to a different scope of consolidation amounted to EUR -3,669 million as at 31 December 2021.